 Without a doubt, higher education (or post-secondary education) can give you an edge in the highly competitive Canadian job market.
 Learning new skills or upgrading your current skills will increase your value and help you stand out from other job seekers.
 As well, when you show a thirst for continuous learning, you are more attractive to employers.
 Higher education can also provide other benefits to newcomers.

+Many people in Canada attend post-secondary education at a university, college, trades program, or private college.
 Students must apply to the school of their choice and prepare to pay tuition fees.
-While there are some scholarships available, most students must pay for tuition with the help of student loans.
+While some scholarships are available, most students must pay for tuition with the help of student loans.

 Three Benefits of Higher Education in Canada